 Protects your assets in other states

-- If you buy a Partnership policy in Washington state, it will help protect your assets in other states too.
+- If you buy or exchange a Partnership policy in Washington state, it will help protect your assets in other states too.

 - Washington's a participant in the national "reciprocity" agreement with many other states.
 This agreement allows Washington state Partnership policyholders to move to another "reciprocal" state and receive dollar-for-dollar asset protection.
 Similarly, Partnership policyholders from other reciprocal states can move to Washington state and remain protected.